CaperCube/HyperVox/readme.md

 # About
-This project is a creative parkour game with sandbox, crafting, and action elements.

-## Note
-All Topics listed here unless otherwise stated are subject to change

-## Basic Idea
-The goal to aim for is generally a cross between Mirror's Edge (but snappier), Quake, and Minecraft
+This project is a multiplayer creative parkour game with sandbox, crafting, and action elements.
+The goal to aim for is generally a cross between Mirror's Edge (but snappier), Quake, and Minecraft.

 Read more here:
 [Game concept / description](docs/md/Concept.md)

+Note:
+I don't have a demo link up yet, I'll set up a goal to reach before then soon.

+# Goals
+- Fun, more than anything!
+- Learning about procedural generation
+- Easily moddable / extendable
+- Yeah it's a game but utility in games makes them cooler!
+- Cross platform so friends don't need to be left out (Thanks to the web)

 ## Tech
 - Three.js (for rendering)
 - Node.js (for server)
 - Socket.io (for multiplayer)

+## Dev Setup:
+Here's some beginner / intermediate level instructions to get this bot up and running:

+1. Install an ide (integrated development environment) (I like VSCode).
+2. Install Node.js on your system.
+3. Create a directory on your system and put the contents of the project here.
+4. Open VSCode and use *File > Open Folder...* to open this folder.
+5. Click *Terminal > New Terminal*.
+6. Run the command `npm install` or `npm i` in the terminal to install the project's node packages.
+7. Create a file called `.env` in the main directory (where `package.json` is located).
+8. Edit this file and write `PORT = ` followed by your desired server port (`3000` works fine).
+9. Type `npm run start` in the terminal, and hit enter to start the web server.
+10. To run to the game, open a browser and type `http://localhost:3000/` in the address bar and hit enter.
+11. To run to the noise tool, open a browser and type `http://localhost:3000/noiseTool/` in the address bar and hit enter.
+12. Close VSCode or click in the terminal and press `Ctrl + c` to stop the web server.

 ## Doc links
 For all: